tjons/Magento-Frontend-Certification/README.md

 # Magento-Frontend-Certification
 Preparing for the Magento Front-end Developer Certification.
-Feel free to use these resources.
+Feel free to use this as a game plan.

 ##Resources
 - Demac Media study guide (http://www.demacmedia.com/magento-commerce/magento-frontend-developer-certification-exam-study-guide-qa/)